What is a First Gazette Notice for Compulsory Strike-Off?

 If your company has received a First Gazette Notice, it may be possible to appeal against it.
 However, the grounds for appeal are limited, and it’s important to seek professional advice before making an appeal.

-What Happens to Assets When a Company is Struck Off?
+What Happens to Company Assets after Compulsory Strike Off?

 Top Mistakes to Avoid When Dealing with First Gazette Notice